-Dragonflies live as young insects (called larvae) for years in a river or stream.
-As adults they grow wings and leave the water and fly over the surface instead, hunting other insects.
-Dragonflies are eaten by lots of different animals - other insects, frogs and fish.
+Mayflies live as young insects (called larvae) for years in a river or stream.
+As adults they grow wings and leave the water and fly over the surface instead, but sadly they only live as an adult FOR ONE DAY!
+They are eaten by lots of different animals- other insects, frogs and fish.